HassaniAtefe/decoder-only-transformer/README.md

 - **Softmax Layer:** Outputs probabilities for the next token in the sequence.

 This implementation is ideal for experimenting with LLM concepts and serves as a learning resource for understanding decoder-only transformer models.
+I have used PyTorch + Lightning to create and optimize a Decoder-Only Transformer.

 Feel free to explore, modify, and contribute!